written August 20, 2012, last updated August 12, 2020

-- When I stood over her as a young bride-to-be wanting to know how to cook all of my favourite dishes, pen and paper in hand, ready to take notes, she said, “you don’t have to measure everything.”
+- When I was a young bride-to-be wanting to know how to cook all of my favourite dishes, standing at my mom’s elbow, pen and paper in hand, ready to take notes, she said, “You don’t have to measure everything.”

 - My mother on going to school: “No education is ever wasted.”

 - On following your dreams—whatever I hoped to do or tried, my mother would always say, “I have every faith in you.”